Rule 2: The Practice

 2-12.2.
 Preparation of Briefs

 - Briefs may be printed, typewritten, or produced by any copying or duplicating process which produces a clear black image on white paper.
-Illegible copies and photocopies produced on wet copiers are not acceptable.
-Briefs may be typewritten or otherwise acceptably produced on either letter or legal-size, white, unglazed, opaque paper, with a margin of 1” on each side, using only one side of each page.
+Illegible copies and photocopies are not acceptable.
+Briefs may be typewritten or otherwise acceptably produced on either letter or legal-size, white, unglazed, opaque paper, with a margin of 1 inch on each side, using only one side of each page.
 The text of briefs shall be double-spaced except for matters which are customarily single-spaced.
 The pages in the briefs shall be numbered consecutively.

 - The language used in the brief shall be courteous, free from vile, obscene, obnoxious, or offensive expressions, and free from insulting, abusive, discourteous, or irrelevant matter or criticism of any person, class of persons or association of persons, or any court, or judge or other officer thereof, or of any institution.
 Any violation of this Subsection shall subject the author, or authors, of the brief to punishment for contempt of court, and to having such brief returned.

-- The preparation of briefs shall be subject to the following requirements and limitations:
+- The preparation of briefs submitted in appeals shall be subject to the following requirements and limitations:

-- Original briefs on 8 1/2″ x 14″ paper shall not exceed thirty-one pages; reply briefs on such paper shall not exceed thirteen pages.
-Original briefs on 8 1/2″ x 11″ paper shall not exceed forty-one pages; reply briefs on such paper shall not exceed eighteen pages.
-These limitations do not include pages containing the table of contents required by Rule 2-12.4, Subsection A(l) and the table of authorities required by Rule 2-12.4, Subsection A(2).
+- Original appellant and appellee briefs on paper measuring 8½ inches by 14 inches shall not exceed thirty-one pages; reply briefs on such paper shall not exceed thirteen pages.
+Original appellant and appellee briefs on paper measuring 8½ inches by 11 inches shall not exceed forty-one pages; reply briefs on such paper shall not exceed eighteen pages.
+These limitations do not include pages containing:

-- The size type in all briefs will be: (a) Roman or Times New Roman 14 point or larger computer font, normal spacing; or (b) no more than 10 characters per inch typewriter print.
+- The size type in all briefs shall be: (a) Times New Roman 14 point or larger computer font, normal spacing; or (b) no more than 10 characters per inch typewriter print.
 A margin of at least one inch at the top and bottom of each page shall be maintained.
-Footnotes may be single-spaced but shall not be used to circumvent the spirit of this rule.
+Footnotes may be single-spaced but shall not be used to circumvent the spirit of this Rule.

-- A motion for leave to file a brief in excess of the page limitation of this rule must be filed at least ten days in advance of the due date of the brief.
-Such a motion will be granted only for extraordinary and compelling reasons.
+- A motion for leave to file a brief in excess of the page limitation of this Rule shall be filed in advance of the due date of the brief.
+Such a motion shall be granted only for extraordinary and compelling reasons and shall have no effect on the due date of the brief.

 2-12.3.
 Cover Inscription